Rivercess County: Districts

-The districts of the county include (2008 population): Bearwor District (3,854), Central RiverCess District (8,303), Doedain District (13,041), Fen River District (12,630), Jo River District (8,921), Norwein District (13,900), Sam Gbalor District (3,714) and Zartlahn District (7,146).
+The districts of the county include (2008 population): Bearwor District (3,854), Central Rivercess District (8,303), Doedain District (13,041), Fen River District (12,630), Jo River District (8,921), Norwein District (13,900), Sam Gbalor District (3,714) and Zartlahn District (7,146).
 The original districts in the province were Morweh District and Timbo District.
 The Legislature of Liberia was modeled based on the Legislature of the United States.
 It is bicameral in nature with a Senate and the House of Representatives.
-There are 15 counties in the country and based on the population, each county is defined to have at least two members, while the total number of members to the house including the Speaker being 64.
-Each member represents an electoral district and elected to a six year term based on popular vote.
-There were 30 senators, two each for the 13 counties and they serve a nine year term.
-Senators are also elected based on plurality of votes.
+There are 15 counties in the country and based on the population, each county is defined to have at least two members, while the total number of members to the house, including the Speaker, is 64.
+Each member represents an electoral district and is elected to a six-year term based on popular vote.
+There were 30 senators, two each for the 13 counties and they serve a nine-year term.
+Senators are also elected based on a plurality of votes.
 The Vice-President is the head of the Senate and he also acts as President in his absence.